What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Collaboration connects people, ideas and resources which normally wouldn’t interact (Cardoso de Sousa, et al, 2012).
 You can collaborate with people who are working in the same team or with people in different departments or even outside the organization, such as clients or contractors.
-Collaboration can happen across different diciplines and fields.
+Collaboration can happen across different disciplines and fields.

-It is also valuable in both practical and emotional terms.
+Collaboration is valuable in both practical and emotional terms.
 For instance, social cues which signal an invitation to work with others can boost intrinsic motivation even when people work on tasks alone (Carr & Walton 2014).
 Working together doesn’t necessarily mean that you work with another person on a specific problem at the same time or in the same place.
 It’s more about the feeling of joint engagement with friendly people as you perform your individual tasks.
-Symbolic social cues of joint engagement can turn work into play, making people more interested in challenging tasks, so they persevere longer, enjoy them more and become more absorbed.
+Symbolic social cues of joint engagement can turn work into play, making people more interested in challenging tasks, so they persevere longer, enjoy their work more and become more absorbed.

 Take a book as an example.
 The people mentioned in the acknowledgments, like the agent, editor, marketing director, partner, etc., are collaborators who helped the author complete the book.
-Collaborative creativity encompasses a series of social interactions that allow creative ideas to evolve and spread from individual creators or groups to the organization, then to the broader ecosystem, and ultimately to other people in society.
+Collaborative creativity encompasses a series of social interactions that allow creative ideas to evolve and spread from individual creators or groups to the organization, then to the broader ecosystem and ultimately to other people in society.

 Quiz